 In the 2007 election, voters were required to phone the city office to receive information about the debt and their unit assessment.
-The directions were at the end of the voter information pamphlet's legal analysis, What a sneaky low down trick. .
+The directions were at the end of the voter information pamphlet's legal analysis, What a sneaky low down trick.

 This committee to raise taxes, is everyone on the Lafayette City Council, The Lafayette Homeowners Council, The Lafayette Taxpayers Association, The Chamber of Commerce, some Realtors & some members of the various school boards.
-According to the city clerks records, Republicans Don Tatzin & Don Lively have put their names & money on the most city tax measures with four each ...
+According to the city clerks records, Republicans Don Tatzin & Don Lively have put their names & money on the most city tax measures with four each..

 Republicans also initiated two police tax measures.
-Their According to the Journal, "...73% of Orinda's 64 miles of monetary support came from bankers, venture capitalists, lawyers, developers & CEO's.
+Their monetary support came from bankers, venture capitalists, lawyers, developers & CEO's.